gvwilson/thirdbit/_posts/2015/2015-09-13-how-teaching-knowledge-is-transferred.md

 <ol>
   <li>
     <p>
-      ...the users of the Nifty repository do not appear to want library-type resources.
-They do not feel the need for catalogues, they are content with the current methods of searching, but would like the metadata associated with each resources extended...
+      …the users of the Nifty repository do not appear to want library-type resources.
+They do not feel the need for catalogues, they are content with the current methods of searching, but would like the metadata associated with each resources extended…
     </p>
   </li>
   <li>
     <p>
-      ...they are not looking for a one-stop-shop with a comprehensive set of resources and the heavyweight 'authority' of editorial constraints...
-Nor are they especially interested in the comprehensiveness of the content of the resources as they recognise that they will have to adapt anything to local context.
+      …they are not looking for a one-stop-shop with a comprehensive set of resources and the heavyweight 'authority' of editorial constraints… Nor are they especially interested in the comprehensiveness of the content of the resources as they recognise that they will have to adapt anything to local context.